apache/doris/docs/en/administrator-guide/config/fe_config.md

 Whether to allow multiple replicas of the same tablet to be distributed on the same host.
 This parameter is mainly used for local testing, to facilitate building multiple BEs to test certain multi-replica situations.
 Do not use it for non-test environments.

+### min_version_count_indicate_replica_compaction_too_slow

+Default: 100

+Dynamically configured: true

+Only for Master FE: true

+The version count threshold used to judge whether replica compaction is too slow

+### min_bytes_indicate_replica_too_large

+Default: 2 * 1024 * 1024 * 1024 (2G)

+Dynamically configured: true

+Only for Master FE: true

+The data size threshold used to judge whether replica is too large